theyareonit/arduino-latency-test/README.md

 - If you are getting any results in the 0-0.5ms range, try increasing the `time_between_inputs` setting or the `threshold` setting.

-- If playing with VSync off, avoid FPS values exactly equal to your monitor's refresh rate due to phase locking of the tearline.
+- If playing with VSync off, avoid FPS values exactly equal to your monitor's refresh rate, since a stationary tearline will mess with the results

 - Don't move the sensor between tests, because different parts of your monitor will have different latency.

 - Use the highest brightness setting available on your monitor

 Keep in mind that the device only measures the time it takes for an illuminance transition to start, not to end.
-So, it won't properly take the response time of a display into account, and should not be used to compare different monitors.
+So, it won't properly take the response time of a display into account, and should not be used to compare different monitors or different settings on the same monitor.